 You may very well have one of these tucked in your closet or basement!
 That’s because keyboards have become pretty common over the years.
 There are a couple of features keyboards offer that can make them a good choice:

 - There are a huge range of accessories out there for keyboards, letting you choose individual options and features that you want.
-You can even opt for a petite size if you’re really tight on space (just
+You can even opt for a petite size if you’re really tight on space.

 That said, keyboards have some drawbacks, too:

 - Key feel is the number one area where keyboards often lack.
-So if you want a more authentic feel, you’ll have to spend a bit more on weighted key options.
+So if you want a more authentic feel, you’ll need to spend a bit more on weighted key options.

-Last but not least, we have the fourth option in my Piano Buying Guide: MIDI controllers.
+Last but not least, we have the fourth option in my guide to purchasing a piano: MIDI controllers.
 I’m willing to bet that most of you never even considered these!
-That’s because MIDI controllers have some pretty niche-oriented uses and setup requirements.
+That’s because MIDI controllers have some niche-oriented uses and setup requirements.

 Here’s what some people love about MIDI controllers:

 - They are ultra-portable, even compared to standard keyboards.
-The slim profile and lightweight body make it very easy to move around.
+The slim profile and lightweight body make them very easy to move around.

 - Even higher-quality MIDI controllers are still relatively inexpensive compared to some of the other instrument options.